hiddenswitch/Spellsource/cards/README.md

 This module contains gameplay definitions for cards.

+Work still needs to be done to make this module in-line with the requirements below.

 ### Formatting

 Use the provided <code>[formatter.py](formatter.py)</code> to automatically format your JSON to a canonical ordering and indentation.